desec-io/desec-stack/docs/authentication.rst

 nothing else will be done.
 Otherwise, you will receive an email with a verification link of the form ``https://desec.io/api/v1/v/activate-account/<code>/``.
-To activate your account, send a ``GET`` request using this link (i.e., you can simply click it).
+To activate your account, click on that link (which will direct you to our frontend) or send a ``POST`` request on the command line.
 The link expires after 12 hours.

 If there is a problem with your email address, your password, or the proposed captcha solution, the server will reply with ``400 Bad Request`` and give a